-Ideas to help you start your journey to coming more mindful in daily life.
+Ideas to help you start your journey to bring creativity in daily life and find the ‘thing’ that brings you Joy.

 Here you will find a collection of useful ideas, tips and thoughts to help you find those ‘mindful moments’ in your day and life.
 What do I mean by that?
 ‘Mindfulness’ can be some kind of a buzz word at the moment but really it’s about finding a way to bring quiet into your mind.
 To allow you to rest your mind and body in the best way that suits you.
 The world we now live in is filled with noise, colour, sound, there are constant demands on our time and our attention.
 I have tried to find realistic ways to help take a few moments out just to allow you to catch up with where you are.